Making A Claim For Domestic Sexual Abuse

 However, there are incidents where the time limit can be extended, such as where there have been exceptional circumstances.
 For example, if you are claiming for historical abuse and you were unable to report the incident to the police at the time due to the psychological impact it had.

-Additionally, if a claim is being made for sexual abuse as a child where the incident occurred while the person was under the age of 18, they must apply by the date of their 20th birthday if the incident was reported before they turn 18.
+Additionally, if a claim is being made for sexual abuse as a child where the incident occurred while the person was under the age of 18, they must apply by the date of their 20th birthday if the incident was reported before they turned 18.

 Domestic Sexual Abuse – What Compensation Could I Receive From a Claim?